InfTkm/ethereum-lab1/README.md

               Question 10 a.
 Submit a modified MetaCoin contract (including your name).
               Question 10 b.
 Submit a command line screenshot.
               Question 10 c.
 Submit a copy of the receipt showing insufficient funds.
+              Question 10 d.
+Submit a screenshot of the Ganache Events screen showing the details of the Insufficient_Funds Event.

 :checkered_flag:**11)Place your submissions in a single Word or PDF document named
-                  Lab1Part4.doc or Lab1Part4.pdf and submit to Canvas.**
+                  Lab1Part4.doc or Lab1Part4.pdf.**

+:checkered_flag:**Place your three submission documents in a single directory and zip that directory.
+Name the zip file <your-andrew-id>Lab1.zip.
+Submit this single zip file to Canvas.**

-## Grading rubric
+## Grading rubric of the materials in the submission directory.

     3 points for completion of Part 2
-    0.5 points for correct submission of Part 2 (required Word or PDF document) 3 points for completion of Part 3
+    0.5 points for correct submission of Part 2
+    3 points for completion of Part 3
-    0.5 points for correct submission of Part 3 (required Word or PDF document) 3 points for completion of Part 4
+    0.5 points for correct submission of Part 3
+    3 points for completion of Part 4
-    0.5 points for correct submission of Part 4 (required Word or PDF document)
+    0.5 points for correct submission of Part 4

 ## Penalty for any late  work